fanfury-sports/contracts/contracts/incentives/README.md

-# Mars Incentives
+# Fury Incentives

-A smart contract that manages MARS incentives for depositors.
+A smart contract that manages FURY incentives for depositors.

 ## License